Phnom Penh Guide

 Sunset cruises

 27 Sept.23: (amended 5 Oct) Update re sunset evening cruises.
 Many choices but not so many punters.
-One man I asked, told me that a one-hour trip on the river would cost $35, whereas, five minutes later, another man selling tickets on the river front quoted $5 for an hour which actually appears to be the the norm, and may include a drink.
+One man I asked, told me that a one-hour trip on the river would cost $35, whereas, five minutes later, another man selling tickets on the riverfront quoted $5 for an hour which actually appears to be the norm, and may include a drink.
 Obviously, check thoroughly what you will get for your money, and ask the seller to identify the vessel you will travel on.
 Additionally, make sure of the departure time.

 xxxxx